leonardomtomasi/50_mini_projects/README.md

 # 50-mini-projects

-50 small projects that were built using HTML, CSS, and JavaScript.
+50 small practice projects that were built using HTML, CSS, and JavaScript.